mattermost/docs/source/deploy/bleve-search.rst

 How does search work with Bleve disabled?
 -------------------------------------------

-Mattermost performs full text searches against the database unless you have an :ref:`Enterprise license <about/deployments-and-editions:mattermost enterprise>` and :doc:`Elasticsearch </scale/elasticsearch>` configured.
+Mattermost performs full text searches against the database unless you have an :ref:`Enterprise license <about/editions-and-offerings:mattermost enterprise edition>` and :doc:`Elasticsearch </scale/elasticsearch>` configured.